 - Choose funny physical activities that make you happy.

-- Choose a partner (family member, friend or your pet) who can make you exercise, swimming or walking joyful.
+- Choose a partner (family member, friend, or your pet) who can make you exercise, swimming or walking joyfully.

 - Take advice from a professional physical trainer, join yoga, swimming, skating, or dance class may help.